 Once you have confirmed the unit is set up correctly;

 - Is the Iridium modem data plan active?
-Check with your Network provider (DM if we supply your plan)
+Check with your Network provider (Digital Matter if we supply your plan)

 - Is the Antenna connected well, and no kinks in the cable.

 - Is the device getting sufficient power?
 9V is required to power the Iridium modem (either internal with the G100 or separately for the Iridium edge with a G120)